thomas-haslwanter/statsintro/rst/statsPreface.rst

 -  If you just want to look something up, simply go to the `HTML-version of the book <http://work.thaslwanter.at/Stats/html>`__.

+   In the online version, code samples are marked as follows

+   |ipynb| ... refers to *IPython notebooks*

+   |python| ... refers to plain Python code

 -  If you want to go through it systematically, or if you prefer to read printed material, you may want to download the `PDF-version of the book <http://work.thaslwanter.at/Stats/StatsIntro.pdf>`__.